Good Vibrations? A Qualitative Study of Co-Creation, Communication, Flow, and Trust in Vibe Coding: Related Work

+We identify flow and joy as one of the defining developer experiences in vibe coding.
+This section of related work provides concurrent work on the dynamics of flow, what disrupts flow, and how vibe coding reshapes learning.

+Jang et al. ~\cite{jang2026evolvingenactions} investigate the professional implications of coding with AI assistants through simulated live coding interviews, where AI assistants change established workflows (such as manual syntax composition) and force developers to find new ways to demonstrate expertise through higher-level planning and rigorous verification of AI-generated output.
+They explain that rising expectations for speed do not necessarily correlate with expertise, which creates friction in developer experience.

+Kusper and Szabo explore vibe coding in educational materials, framing AI as a collaborative "teammate" within project-based learning ~\cite{kusper2025vibecodingeducation}.
+They suggest that while vibe coding significantly enhances perceived productivity, its impact on student confidence is more closely tied to the experiences of flow and enjoyment.
+Extending to collaborative settings, Gama et al. observed novice programmers during a vibe coding hackathon ~\cite{gama2026canfeelvibes}.
+They found that while the paradigm enables rapid prototyping and boosts confidence for newcomers, it often encourages teams to settle on initial AI-influenced ideas without exploring alternative designs or engaging in traditional software engineering practices such as planning, testing, or documentation ~\cite{gama2026canfeelvibes}.

+Royal~\cite{royal2026vibeflow} ran a study with 30 journalism students using AI to build iPhone apps in a mobile development course and mapped their experiences onto Csikszentmihalyi's~\cite{csikszentmihalyi1990flow} eight flow traits\footnote{Citation taken from Royal~\cite{royal2026vibeflow}; we have not read the original source beyond verifying its existence.}.
+Students reported significant gains in coding confidence, near-universal enjoyment, and vivid descriptions of losing track of time while iterating with AI.
+Their work demonstrates that the flow dynamics and specification challenges we identify among practitioners also show up with non-traditional coders in educational settings, though their study does not address the code quality, security, and collaboration concerns that emerge in higher-stakes contexts.

+Maintaining flow with AI-assisted software engineering remains a technical challenge for which Liu et al. introduced EditFlow ~\cite{liu2026editflow}.
+Liu et al. noted that despite high benchmark accuracy, AI recommendations often disrupt a developer's natural reasoning process, causing developers to be 19\% longer on tasks due to a disruption of mental flow.

-Across these studies, the literature either 1) contrasts vibe coding with autonomous agents, 2) theorizes its intent-driven mediation, or 3) documents local workflows in specific contexts.
+Across these studies, the literature either 1) contrasts vibe coding with autonomous agents, 2) theorizes its intent-driven mediation, 3) documents local workflows in specific contexts or 4) presents qualitative empirical accounts of practitioners experiences.
 Our work complements and extends these studies by providing the first systematic analysis of subjective practitioner experiences across diverse contexts, identifying the central role of flow and trust, and synthesizing emerging best-practices for addressing common pain points.